 - There will be a lot of chicken left over.
 Be sure to have a recipe in mind to use up the chicken before making the dish.

 - Cutting the vegetables into smaller pieces will help the soup absorb more of the flavours.

 - To boil the pasta, I roughly use 2 – 2.5 L of water with a good pinch of salt.

-- If you want to avoid the fish sauce smell while cooking the broth, add it after the broth has been strained.
+- If you want to avoid the fish sauce smell while cooking the stock, add it after the stock has been strained.
 This however, will cause the chicken meat to not absorb as much flavour.